HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 #### Relationship of Individual Reporting and Gaps in Care Reporting
 {:.no_toc}

-The Gaps in Care Reporting is built on the [DEQM Individual MeasureReport Profile].
+The Gaps in Care Reporting uses the [DEQM Individual MeasureReport Profile].
 This allows the Gaps in Care Reporting to use the same machinery as the Individual Reporting to calculate measures and represent the results of individual calculation.

 ### Default Profiles